lucarraro/traudem/tests/testthat/_snaps/sitrep.md

       Compute time: .
       Write time: .
       Total time: .
+      This run may take on the order of  minutes to complete.
+      This estimate is very approximate.
+      Run time is highly uncertain as it depends on the complexity of the input data and speed and memory of the computer.
+This estimate is based on our testing on a dual quad core Dell Xeon E .GHz PC with GB RAM.
     Message <cliMessage>
       -- End of TauDEM output --------------------------------------------------------
       v Was able to launch a TauDEM example!